Dmitriyrus99/custom-erpnext/README.md

 > **Note**
 >
 > The project depends on the Frappe framework.
-While it is pinned in `pyproject.toml`, Frappe is installed and managed through the `bench` CLI.
+Its version is pinned but commented out in `pyproject.toml` because Frappe is installed and managed through the `bench` CLI.

 ### Contributing